 Dear Adjunct Faculty —

-In keeping with Windy Point Community College’s continued efforts to support our adjunct faculty, I’d like to share a few announcements that should be of interest as we reach the mid-point of the semester.
+In keeping with our college’s continued efforts to support our adjunct faculty, I’d like to share a few announcements that should be of interest as we reach the mid-point of the semester.

 You may have noticed that the chairs in the adjunct faculty office space now have only three legs.
 This is due to a new clause in all tenured faculty contracts that entitles a fifth chair leg to any full professor who desires one.
 Some of you have already reached out inquiring as to whether you might bring in extra chair legs or your own chairs from home, and I’m told that any and all chairs and chair legs brought onto campus are subject to seizure by full-time faculty, according to their contracts.

 In related news, continued efforts to provide comprehensive healthcare for adjunct faculty are currently stalled.
-I vow to continue fighting for medical coverage going forward, and in the meantime would like to advise anyone currently suffering the consequences of untreated diabetes reach out to Anna Gardner of the Medical Campus regarding an upcoming clinical study.
-They won’t be providing insulin, but if whatever drug they’re developing ends up working you’ll be able to take comfort in the knowledge that your unspeakable suffering hasn’t been entirely for naught.
+I vow to continue fighting for medical coverage going forward, and in the meantime, I would like to advise anyone currently suffering the consequences of untreated diabetes to reach out to Anna Gardner of the Medical Campus regarding an upcoming clinical study.
+They won’t be providing insulin, but if whatever drug they’re developing ends up working, you’ll be able to take comfort in the knowledge that your unspeakable suffering hasn’t been entirely for naught.

 Also, I’m told they pay cash.

 I’d like to extend my gratitude to everyone trapped at the bottom of the sinkhole in the adjunct faculty lounge.
-You’ve all been both patient and brave, and that so many of you have agreed to continue teaching your courses online via laptops lowered into the sinkhole shows an admirable dedication to your students.
+You’ve all been both patient and brave, and so many of you have agreed to continue teaching your courses online via laptops lowered into the sinkhole, which shows an admirable dedication to your students.

 Sincerely,